Object-Image Correspondence for Algebraic Curves under Projections: Introduction

 \section{Introduction}

 Identifying an object in three-dimensional space with its planar image is a~fundamental problem in computer vision.
 In particular, given a~database of images (medical images, aerial photographs, human photographs), one would like to have an algorithm to match a~given object in 3D with an image in the database, even though a~position of the camera and its parameters may be unknown.
-Since the def\/ining features of many objects can be represented by curves, obtaining a~solution for the identif\/ication problem for curves is essential.
+Since the defining features of many objects can be represented by curves, obtaining a~solution for the identification problem for curves is essential.

 A central projection from $\mathbb{R}^3$ to $\mathbb{R}^2$ models a~pinhole camera pictured in Fig.~\ref{fig-camera}.
 It is described by a~linear fractional transformation